gd2026-code/Stock-market-time-series-analysis-/README.md

-# 📊 Real-Time Stock Market Analysis Project

-This project performs real-time stock market analysis for multiple companies using Python.
-It uses the `yfinance` library to fetch historical and current stock data and leverages `pandas` and other tools for data processing and visualization.

-## 🚀 Features

-- Fetches historical stock data using `yfinance`
-- Supports analysis of multiple companies
-- Date range customization
-- Clean and organized output with stock trends and performance metrics
-- Modular and easy-to-understand Jupyter Notebook format

-## 🛠️ Technologies Used

-- Python 3.x
-- Jupyter Notebook
-- pandas
-- yfinance
-- matplotlib (if visualization is included)

-## 📦 Installation

-pip install -r requirements.txt pip install yfinance pandas matplotlib jupyter notebook STOCK_MARKET_PROJECT.ipynb

-📈 Sample Stock Symbols
-You can analyze any stocks by updating the symbols in the notebook.
-Example symbols:

-AAPL - Apple Inc.

-MSFT - Microsoft Corporation

-GOOGL - Alphabet Inc.

-AMZN - Amazon.com, Inc.

-📅 Date Range
-The notebook allows you to define a start and end date for fetching data.
-You can analyze trends over weeks, months, or years.
-📂 Project Structure

-📦 Stock-Market-Analysis
- ┣ 📜 STOCK_MARKET_PROJECT.ipynb
- ┣ 📜 README.md

-✅ How to Use
-Open the notebook.

-Enter the list of stock tickers.

-Adjust the date range and other settings.

-Run the cells to view the results.
+📈 Stock Market Time series Analysis Project

+This project involves a detailed analysis of stock market data for multiple companies using Python.
+It focuses on fetching historical stock data, visualizing trends, and deriving insights from key performance metrics.

+🔍 Project Overview
+The objective of the project is to:

+Extract historical stock data for selected companies.

+Perform data cleaning and transformation.

+Visualize stock price trends over time.

+Compare stock performances.

+Provide insights using technical indicators.

+🛠 Technologies Used
+Python

+Jupyter Notebook

+pandas – for data manipulation

+matplotlib / seaborn – for visualization

+yfinance – to fetch historical stock market data

+NumPy – numerical operations

+📊 Features
+Fetches stock data using yfinance for selected companies (e.g., Apple, Google, Amazon, Microsoft).

+Line charts for opening/closing prices and volume comparisons.

+Moving average calculation and plot.

+Insights into stock behavior and volatility.

+🗂 Project Structure
+bash
+Copy
+Edit
+STOCK_MARKET_PROJECT/
+├── STOCK_MARKET_PROJECT.html  # Exported Jupyter Notebook as HTML
+├── README.md                  # Project documentation
+🚀 How to Run
+Clone the repository or download the files.

+Install the required libraries:

+bash
+Copy
+Edit
+pip install pandas matplotlib seaborn yfinance
+Open the Jupyter Notebook file in a Jupyter environment.

+Run the cells to fetch data and generate visualizations.

+📌 Sample Insights
+Apple and Microsoft show consistent upward trends over the last 5 years.

+Amazon stock demonstrates higher volatility.

+Moving average lines help identify bullish and bearish periods.

+📅 Time Range Covered
+Typically the project fetches last 5 years of data from the current date, but this can be customized.

+📥 Data Source
+Yahoo Finance (via yfinance API)

+🤝 Contributions
+If you want to contribute or suggest improvements, feel free to raise an issue or submit a pull request.